mahrtayyab/tweety/README.md

 * Again reworked and simplified tweets in [get_tweets](#getting-tweets)  and [search](#searching-a-keyword) function :stuck_out_tongue_winking_eye:
 * [get_tweets](#getting-tweets)  and [search](#searching-a-keyword) now returns TweetDict object , more about TweetDict [here](#TweetDict)
 * Tweets can now be imported as Excel Workbook

+## Update 0.3.9:
+* Tweets can now be imported s CSV too
+* The Project is Live at [PYPI Repository](https://pypi.org/project/tweety-ns/)